chevere/docs/packages/workflow.md

 👉 References to previous jobs as in `${process:file}` **implicit declare** that the given job depends on the previous `process` Job as it declares a [job response variables](#job-response-variable).

-🦄 Jobs will run in **parallel** by default.
-Refer to [dependencies](#dependencies) for sequential run order.

-### Dependencies

-Use `withDeps` method to explicit declare previous jobs as dependencies.
-The dependent job won't run until the dependencies are resolved.

 ## Job

 The `Chevere/Workflow/Job` class defines an [Action](../library/action.md) with arguments to pass, supporting direct arguments and variable references to previous jobs response keys.